Inside The Freedom Project

 Quick Summary of The Freedom Project

-Rating: 1 out of 5.
-I'd give it 0 if I could
+Rating: 1 I'd give it 0 if I could

 Marketers like to focus on areas of people’s lives where they think they have no control.
 The marketers like to poke and prod at these sensitive parts of our psyche to elicit a response, hopefully one that will end up with someone like you buying whatever it is they are selling.